TutorsPlus logo

 It is much easier to get ready for your assessment when you know what to expect.
 So, try to answer as many past papers as possible to train your recall.
 Ask your Biology tutor or teacher to give you more exam questions to practice.

-Practising with papers has one more positive effect – it can improve your understanding of concepts.
+Tony adds that practising with papers has one more positive effect – it can improve your understanding of concepts.
 When you’re done answering a paper, consult your textbook to see what you got right and wrong.
 Then use the mark scheme to find out if you lost valuable points and where.

 Take notes of the things you got wrong.
 Before attempting to solve another paper, go over your mistakes.
 After a while, you’ll notice that you get fewer and fewer wrong answers.
 This is how you can study IGCSE Biology with the most efficiency.